MarieHannaert/BIT11-Traineeship/readme_per_subject/README_script_illuminapipeline.md

     done
 fi
 ````
-Ity didn't work, I went directly to the next step of checking the input directory.
+It didn't work, I went directly to the next step of checking the input directory.
 I deleted this part completly and tried again:
 ````
 while getopts ":vhg:" option; do